OSS-first docs

 import { ListDataGridShowcaseRowsQuery } from '@lssm-tech/example.data-grid-showcase/contracts/data-grid-showcase.operation';

-export const DataGridShowcaseDataView = defineDataView({
+export const DataGridShowcaseDataView = defineDataView(bundle, {

 meta: {